-Business and general aviation (BAGA) are important parts of the aviation services provided at LJLA.
+Business and General Aviation (BAGA) are important parts of the aviation services provided at LJLA.
 Demand is expected to continue to grow over the Master Plan period.
-By 2030 the need for car parking to meet passenger needs on the north side means that the General Aviation Centre needs to be relocated to the south side.
-In addition it is anticipated that there will be a demand for a Business Aviation facility, including hangars and a small terminal and maintenance facility.
+Long before 2030 the remaining BAGA plot on the north side will be developed and all remaining land on the north side will be needed for passenger car parking and the proposed airport solar power project.
+This means that any further demand for BAGA, such as, hangars and a small terminal and maintenance facility, will need to be located on the south side.
 This would be further extended by 2050 with the addition of a further GA hangar and additional apron.